A Family Adventure to Tunisia

-In April 2012, we went to Tunisia for 2 weeks as part of a linguistic programme (organised by us from the UK).
-We were based in the North in Hammamet but we travelled everywhere all the way down to the doors of the desert, Douze.
-We stayed in a hotel that was perfect for families with 3 pools of different sizes and plenty of activities for children of all ages.
+In April 2012, we went to Tunisia for two weeks as part of a linguistic programme (organised by us from the UK).
+We were based in the north in Hammamet but we travelled everywhere all the way down to the doors of the desert, Douze.
+We stayed in Hotel Nesrine, which was perfect for families with three pools of different sizes and plenty of activities for children of all ages.
 Plus the hotel staff was fantastic and really made our stay delightful.

 For my children and I it was also the first time travelling to my husband’s native country and from that first time, I fell in love with Tunisia.
-We returned 3 months later for a month long holiday and are now planning to build our house there.
+We returned three months later for a month-long holiday and are now planning to build our house there.

 Tunisia has got loads to offer, first of all a gorgeous weather all year round, very friendly and welcoming locals, a mix of European and Arab culture and a great variety of landscapes: from fine sand beaches (try the Island of Djerba) to the Sahara Desert, rock mountain oasis and salt lakes, palm tree groves and so so much more.

 We couldn’t fit this into our schedule but next time I’ll book us an overnight stay in the desert.
 You can book a night in a desert camp and wait for sunset sitting on a sand dune.
 From what I’ve been told there is nothing like it and I can’t wait to try that.